secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 Exception to the process:
 * the BDR can see that the MQL was put into a low touch sequence, or;
 * the existing MQL is from a large account where BDR outreach can be made into different units or subsidiaries in that account.
-If so, can ask SAL to request via chatter on the lead record that this account be placed into “Actively Working” so that BDR can reach out to others at the account.
+If so, can ask SAE to request via chatter on the lead record that this account be placed into “Actively Working” so that BDR can reach out to others at the account.

 Accounts should not be moved to “Actively Working” until the BDR is ready to begin account research, strategy, and sequencing leads.
 There will be a set # of days that a BDR has to complete these actions before the account moves back to a BDR prospecting status of “Queued”